Astrophysical Tests of Dark Matter Self-Interactions: Future Prospects

 DM-only simulations, of course, make predictions for the evolution of DM halos and subhalos.
 On the other hand, cosmological surveys generally measure the positions, and in some cases, velocities of luminous galaxies.
 The connection between the observed galaxies and the DM halos in which they live needs to be effectively modeled in order for the simulations to be used in the interpretation and analysis of observational data.
 In the context of CDM, the galaxy--halo connection has been studied extensively (see \cite{Wechsler:2018pic} for a recent review), and various effective parameterizations have been developed to marginalize over the unknown galaxy formation physics, and its potential impact back-reacting onto the dynamics and evolution of DM substructure.
 Such studies are also needed in the context of SIDM to promote results from DM-only SIDM simulations to analysis tools.
 An important question to answer in this context is whether the same parameterizations developed in the context of CDM can be applied to the SIDM context, or whether the galaxy--halo connection in SIDM is qualitatively different, and needs a completely different approach.

-Along with a detailed scrutiny of cosmological simulations of DM it is also essential to understand the varied aspects of the interplay between baryonic physics and self-interacting DM over a wide range of halo mass scales.
+Along with a detailed scrutiny of cosmological simulations of DM it is also essential to understand the varied aspects of the interplay between baryonic physics and SIDM over a wide range of halo mass scales.
 Ideally one would like to simultaneously explore the parameter space in SIDM along with varying the feedback mechanisms in hydrodynamic simulations.
 At the very least, when using simulations to investigate how observable quantities are affected by the DM model one should compare this with the differences seen with a fixed DM model when different implementations of baryonic physics are used.

 Another avenue for future code development is to include a larger number of possible DM interactions.
 To date, the bulk of work on SIDM has considered elastic scattering, typically with an isotropic differential cross section.
 There has been a small amount of work that considered anisotropic scattering cross sections \cite{Robertson:2017mgj, Banerjee:2019bjp}, or inelastic scattering \cite{Vogelsberger:2018bok}, but these scenarios have not been exhaustively explored and do not cover the full range of phenomenology that DM with self-interactions could possess.